section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/index.md

 ![Data points](/engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/data-points.png)

-The output shows the first five data points.
-The dataset has multiple columns.
+The output shows the first five data points that have multiple columns.
 We have to select the input and output variables from these columns.

 ### Selecting input and output variables from the columns
 We select the input and output variables as follows: